 During the parts ordering process, there needs to be good communication to ensure that the part being delivered by the recycling facility meets the expectations of the repair facility.
-This requires:

-- that the part condition be adequately described to the repair facility. - a standardized communication system so that there is no confusion on part description regardless of which recycling facility is being used.
+This requires that the part condition be adequately described to the repair facility.
+To help ensure this, a standardized communication system is used so that there is no confusion on part description regardless of which recycling facility is being used.